stegaBOB/metaplex-docs/docs/nft-standard.md

 The only mandatory fields to describe an attribute are: `trait_type` and `trait_value`.

 #### Order of JSON fields
-Since Solflare gives users a direct link to the JSON file, it is recommended to keep the order of fields same as in the reference, so as to maintain good human readability of its contents.
+Since you wallet will give users a direct link to the JSON file, it is recommended to keep the order of fields same as in the reference, so as to maintain good human readability of its contents.

 #### Other arbitrary data
 We suggest using the properties field to store other arbitrary data that will be used by specialized applications.